IMBUILDINGS/docs/reference-guide/cameras/README.md

 - Server response: `200`

 !> Please be sure that the time of the camera is set to UTC/GMT time

+When claiming the device the mac address must be used as an extended address.
+For example when the mac address is `11:22:33:44:55:66` please enter the following when claiming `112233FFFE445566`

 # TDIntelligence